NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ## Running a Container Workflow

-Once the workflow is created, it will need to progress through the following states.
+Once the workflow is created, the WLM progresses it through the following states.
 This is a quick overview of the container-related behavior that occurs:

 - Proposal: Verify storages are provided according to the container profile.